Simblissity home > G.E.T.

 The Guidebook

-The Grand Enchantment Trail guidebook - a free online resource for trail users - provides detailed descriptions for the entire route, including mile-by-mile directions, GPS waypoints (named and keyed to the map set - see "Maps" below) , information on water sources, camping spots, and summaries of key features and highlights along the way.
-This guidebook will likely prove very helpful if not essential in understanding and following the suggested Grand Enchantment Trail route.
+The Grand Enchantment Trail guidebook - a free online resource for trail users - provides detailed descriptions for the entire route, including mile-by-mile directions, GPS waypoints (named and keyed to the map set - see "Maps" below), information on water sources, camping spots, and summaries of key features and highlights along the way.
+This guidebook will likely prove very helpful in understanding and following the suggested Grand Enchantment Trail route (although experienced thru-hikers can often navigate solely by topo map & GPS data in a pinch, such as for segments of the route not yet covered in the guidebook).
 The guide has a printer-friendly web browser viewing option, so you can easily print and carry just the pages you need into the field.
 Refer to the guide at trail intersections, road crossings, and any time the way ahead seems uncertain from map reference alone.
 Use it to plan each day of hiking, to estimate how much water to carry, to know the locations of potential campsites and the distance to the next resupply point.

 The guide defines the route by segments - 39 in all - beginning in Phoenix and ending at Albuquerque.
 Each segment covers a portion of the route, usually between road crossings, most of which offer vehicle access to the route for the benefit of section hikers or others with vehicle support.
 (Many of these roads, where they approach the trail, do require a high-clearance and/or 4WD vehicle.)
 Each segment description begins with a summary of features and conditions, which you can use to quickly assess its highlights, challenges, and overall level of difficulty.
 Thru-hikers would consider the conditions in all segments between a given resupply point in order to determine hiking pace and how much food to carry.
 Thru-hikers and section hikers alike may prefer to access the guidebook via the Route Overview page, (aka Narrated Overview) which offers a brief synopsis of the route between each town stop and provides links to specific segment descriptions within each span.